leadr-msu/kepler-gl/index.md

 For Kepler to be able to make a map from data, there needs to be latitudinal and longitudinal information within your dataset.
 In some cases, a dataset may have latitude and longitude in one single column, separated by a comma.
 Kepler **will not** be able to read these values.
 For more information on the types of files and formats that Kepler accepts, refer to "Add Data on the Map" on the [user guide](https://github.com/uber/kepler.gl/blob/master/docs/j-get-started.md)

 **Potential Data Sets**
-* [Alabama Slave Interviews](http://drstephenrobertson.com/blog-post/teaching-digital-mapping-with-kepler-gl/) created by Dr. Robertson
+* [Alabama Slave Interviews](http://drstephenrobertson.com/blog-post/teaching-digital-mapping-with-kepler-gl/) used by Dr. Robertson
 * [Alabama County Unemployment data](https://github.com/leadr-msu/kepler-gl/blob/master/AL-countyunemployment.geojson)